Reference management software: Citation creators

 Citation creators or citation generators are online tools which facilitate the creation of works cited and bibliographies.
 Citation creators use web forms to take input and format the output according to guidelines and standards, such as the Modern Language Association's MLA Style Manual, American Psychological Association's APA style, The Chicago Manual of Style, or Turabian format.
 Some citation creators generate only run-time output, while others store the citation data for later use.

-In different academic fields

-Use by legal scholars
+Research on software usage

 In 2013, a comparison of usage of EndNote, RefWorks, and Zotero among the legal scholars at the Oxford University Law Faculty was performed by survey.
 0% of survey participants used RefWorks; 40% used Endnote; 17% used Zotero, mostly research students.
 The difficulty of using RefWorks, Endnote, and Zotero by Oxford legal scholars was estimated by the author as well.
 A comparison of these tools for legal scholars was made across several usage scenarios, including: installing and setting up OSCOLA citation style; building a personal legal bibliographic library and using extracting metadata from legal bibliographic databases; generating footnotes and bibliographies for academic publications; using and modifying OSCOLA citation style.

-Reference management in Wikipedia

-Wikipedia, which runs on MediaWiki software, has built-in tools for the management of references.
-These tools—in many ways—have the function of reference-management software, in that they: